faenrir/avoid-homepage/index.markdown

 ## What is avoid linux?

-Avoid Linux (A Void Linux distribution) is desktop-focused operating system based on `Void Linux`.
+Avoid Linux (A Void Linux distribution) is a desktop-focused operating system based on `Void Linux`.
 It's purpose is to teach Linux and it also can be used as cool pre-configured distro.
 Somewhat inspired by [Archcraft](https://archcraft-os.github.io/).

 ## What's up with the name?